Hinduism in the Netherlands: Demographics

-Hindu Denominations
+Hindu denominations

 The bulk of this population, around 80%, belong to the Sanatana dharma, whilst the remaining 20% belong to the sectarian Arya Samaj movement.
 There are other groups belonging to the more recent "guru movements", such as the Hare Krishnas or the Transcendental Meditation movement, and finally a small number who practice a mixture of more "new age" or theosophical beliefs which include elements linked to Hinduism.

-Hinduism in Oversea territory of Netherlands
+Hinduism in overseas territories of the Netherlands

 Sint Maarten

 Hinduism is practised by 5.2% of the population of Sint Maarten.
 Hindus are represented by the St. Maarten Hindu Organization, which holds regular satsangs (prayers) in the Sun Building every first and third Sunday of every month.

 Curaçao

-Hinduism is a minority religion in Curaçao.
+Hinduism is the second largest religion in Curaçao, although it is only practised by 2% of the total population.
 There is a large Hindu temple in Willemstad, capital of Curaçao.

 Community

-Although still considered a minority religion in the Netherlands, Hinduism is much better organized there, than in other western countries such as the United Kingdom and the United States.
+The Hindu Council of the Netherlands represents Hinduism in the Netherlands.
+The council governs Hindu temples, spiritual care, education and employs influential community leaders among its ranks.
+The organization was known for being heavily targeted, causing Hindus in the Netherlands to be underrepresented in several areas such as politics, sports and media.